 Self-esteem is the reputation we acquire with ourselves. – Nathaniel Branden

 “I can’t be a football player.
-I’m not strong”.
+I’m not strong enough”.
 “I can’t even get good grades.
-I feel pathetic”.
+I feel terrible about myself.”

 If these statements sound familiar and your child often thinks and speaks in a manner that depicts poor self-worth, then you are not alone.
 Parents everywhere have to deal with their child’s self-esteem issues one time or another in their lives.

 Here, MomJunction tells you what self-esteem is and how to build a child’s self-worth with self-esteem activities for kids.

 What Is Self-Esteem?

 In simple terms, self-esteem is what we think of ourselves.
 Our sense of ourselves in the world emerges as a developmental process over time beginning with our earliest relationships.